John Churchill, 1st Duke of Marlborough: Falling out of favour

 While Marlborough fought in the Low Countries, a series of personal and party rivalries instigated a general reversal of fortune.
 The Whigs, who were the main prop of the war, had been laying siege to Godolphin.
 As a price for supporting the government in the next parliamentary session, the Whigs demanded a share of public office with the appointment of a leading member of their Junto, the Earl of Sunderland (Marlborough's son-in-law), to the post of Secretary of State.
 The Queen, who loathed Sunderland and the Junto, and who refused to be dominated by any single party, bitterly opposed the move; but Godolphin, increasingly dependent on Whig support, had little room for manoeuvre.
 With Sarah's tactless, unsubtle backing, Godolphin relentlessly pressed the Queen to submit to Whig demands.
 In despair, Anne finally relented and Sunderland received the seals of office; but the special relationship between Godolphin, Sarah, and the Queen had taken a severe blow and she began to turn increasingly to a new favourite – Sarah's cousin, Abigail Masham.
-Anne also became ever more reliant on the advice of Harley, who, convinced that the duumvirate's policy of appeasing the Whig Junto was unnecessary, had set himself up as alternative source of advice to a sympathetic Queen.
+Anne also became ever more reliant on the advice of Harley, who was convinced that the duumvirate's policy of appeasing the Whig Junto was unnecessary, had set himself up as an alternative source of advice to a sympathetic Queen.

-Following his victory at Ramillies, Marlborough returned to England and the acclamation of Parliament; his titles and estates were made perpetual upon his heirs, male or female, in order that "the memory of these deeds should never lack one of his name to bear it".
-However, the Allied successes were followed in 1707 with a resurgence in French arms in all fronts of the war, and a return to political squabbling and indecision within the Grand Alliance.
+Following his victory at Ramillies, Marlborough returned to England and the acclamation of Parliament; his titles and estates were made perpetual upon his heirs, male or female, so "the memory of these deeds should never lack one of his name to bear it".
+However, the Allied successes were followed in 1707 with a resurgence in French arms on all fronts of the war, and a return to political squabbling and indecision within the Grand Alliance.
 The Great Northern War also threatened dire consequences.
 The French had hoped to entice King Charles XII of Sweden to attack the Empire regarding grievances over the Polish Succession.
 In a pre-campaign visit to the King's headquarters at Altranstädt, Marlborough's diplomacy helped placate Charles and prevent his interference regarding the Spanish Succession.
 Following the 1706 Treaty of Altranstädt, Tsar Peter the Great of Russia unsuccessfully offered the yet to be conquered Polish crown to Marlborough, among other candidates.